 - Ensure that Seafish discharges its statutory duties within the framework specified by Ministers.

 How the Seafish board is set up

-The Seafish Board consists of eight non-executive roles comprised of Chair and Deputy Chair, who are independent of the UK seafood industry, two further independent members and four industry representatives.
+The Seafish Board consists of eight non-executive roles comprised of Chair and Deputy Chair, who are independent of the UK seafood industry.
+There is five industry representatives.

-There are also four executive board members, who work together with the non-exec directors to strategically shape the direction and policies of the organisation.
+Four of the executive board members work together with the non-exec directors to strategically shape the direction and policies of the organisation.
 The non-executive directors are appointed by the UK's four government fisheries administrations.

 Current Seafish Board Members

 Mike’s whole career has been in the agri-food sector, primarily in the pork sector.
 Armed with a degree in languages, he first joined PIC, the world’s biggest pig genetics company, and enjoyed a 14 year career there, working in operations and marketing, in various European locations.